MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-warehouse-order.md

 To cancel warehouse order lines:

-1. Sign in to Supply Chain Management running on the hub. <!-- KFM: Is this true,or  does it not matter where we sign in? -->
+1. Sign in to Supply Chain Management running on the hub. <!-- KFM: Is this true, or does it not matter where we sign in? -->
 1. Go to **Warehouse management > Inquiries and reports > Warehouse order lines**.
 1. Select the relevant line.
 1. Select **Cancel warehouse order lines**. <!-- KFM: Where is this, on the Action Pane? -->